 There comes a time when most home cheese makers decide to move on from making fresh cheeses, to aged cheeses, but one thing that often holds them back is the seemingly difficult task of creating the right aging environment for their cheeses to maturein.

-But it really doesn’t have to be that hard, or too expensive.
+But a cheese ripening box really doesn’t have to be that hard, or too expensive.
 Read more

 Many new home cheese makers are surprised to discover that you don’t need a whole lot of fancy, technical equipment to make cheese.